By Andrew Tucker, Director, thinc.

 Article 26 of the Regulation requires importers to specify the country of origin or place of provenance, where failure to do so “would otherwise imply that the food has a different country of origin or place of provenance”.

 Earlier this year, IPC, seeking to comply with the law, amended its labels on wines produced outside the Green Line.
-The labels now state: “afkomstig uit een Israëlisch dorp in Judea & Samaria” (made in an Israeli village in Judea and Samaria).
+The labels now state: “product uit een Israëlisch dorp in Judea & Samaria” (product from an Israeli village in Judea and Samaria).

 Dutch BDS activists launched a fresh campaign, urging the NVWA to re-open its investigation into IPC’s labels.
 In July NVWA inspectors again visited IPC and announced their view that even the new labels are misleading and in breach of the legislation.